-Just remember to use a high-quality geranium essential oil, and start with only one to two drops in your diffuser or mixed it with a carrier oil to apply topically.
+Just remember to use a high-quality geranium essential oil, and start with only one to two drops in your diffuser or mix it with a carrier oil to apply topically.

 So know what you like to start with.
 For me, while I love the smell of citrus running through my home combating the aromas that come with having pets, I am not a fan of smelling like something I want to eat.

 When you make your oils, again start small.
-Try just a drop or two in a just a little grapeseed oil just to see what you like.
-When you find your perfect concoction, write it down, make a bigger batch and funnel into a sealed glass container.
+Try just a drop or two in a little grapeseed oil just to see what you like.
+When you find your perfect concoction, write it down, make a bigger batch and funnel it into a sealed glass container.